Can Chickens Eat Tomatoes? All You Need to Know!

 As we have already discussed, solanine is toxic to chickens and may cause severe intestinal problems, inducing weakness.

 The few best greens for chickens are lettuce, kale, cucumbers, and squash.
-These provide nutritional benefits without any side effects.
+These provide nutritional benefits with no side effects.

 Tomato Leaves